Lagodekhi Protected Areas: Location and topography

 Lagodekhi Protected Areas are in north-eastern Georgia, on the southern slopes of the Caucasus, bordering Azerbaijan and the Dagestan republic of Russia.
 They comprise 19749 ha (strict nature reserve) and 4702 ha (managed nature reserve), extending from 590 to 3500 m above sea level, including several gorges.
-The major rivers flowing through the reserve are the Ninoskhevi, Shromiskhevi, Lagodekhistskali and Matsimistskali; at the higher elevations there are glacial lakes, of which the largest is Black Cliff Lake, on the Russian border, with a depth of 14 m.
+The major rivers flowing through the reserve are the Ninoskhevi, Shromiskhevi, Lagodekhistskali and Matsimistskali; at the higher elevations there are glacial lakes, of which the largest is Lake Grdzeli or Khala-Khel, on the Russian border, with a depth of 14 m.
 There are also sulphur springs.

-The bulk of the strict nature reserve is accessible only for research purposes; the managed nature reserve contains tourist facilities including five trails: to Grouse Waterfall, to Ninoskhevi Waterfall, to the 11th-century Machi (or Machistsikhe) Castle, to Black Rock Lake and knowledge of nature trail; the Black Rock Route also crosses the strict nature reserve.
+The bulk of the strict nature reserve is accessible only for research purposes; the managed nature reserve contains tourist facilities including five trails: to Grouse Waterfall, to Ninoskhevi Waterfall, to the 11th-century Machi (or Machistsikhe) Castle, the Black Rock Route to Lake Grdzeli and knowledge of nature trail; the Black Rock Route also crosses the strict nature reserve.
 An agreement between Azerbaijan and Georgia allows hikers to cross the border freely to and from the reserve.